doivglser/mindevenviro-fanciful/README.md

   - If the workflow interval in minutes is over, refer to the exit handler, if false, reset workflow interval, if true exit.

-* mindevenviro.rules, "iptables" alert/drop rules for /etc/snort/rules/
+* "mindevenviro.rules": "alert/drop rules" for /etc/snort/rules/

-* "psad"-"fwsnort" - tcp-wrapper
+* "iptables psad fwsnort": tcp-wrapper

 * ncurses